 I kept the design intentionally minimalistic, but pairing the already dull subject of money with the excitement of excel spreadsheets was the wrong time to atone for the design sins of the past.

-The spartan aesthetics didn’t prevent me from making bad UI decisions, such as the icons which were confusing to everybody except myself, and the input form which routinely led people to do the exact opposite of what they wanted to do, including myself.
+The spartan aesthetics didn’t prevent me from making bad UI decisions, such as the icons which were confusing to everybody except myself, or the input form which routinely led people to do the exact opposite of what they wanted to do, including myself.